iamsumitsharma/demoProject/README.md

 added logic to charge fair based on time spent, commented out to align with output

 run bin/combine_file for both build and execution

+NOTE::The following repo is only for demo and will be removed once demo is done

 for any clarification reach out to me :: sumitsharma96@hotmail.com :: https://github.com/iamsumitsharma